winsleague/winsleague/README.md

     $ (cd app; tail -f .meteor/local/log/jasmine-client-integration.log)
     ```

+    ### Running Flow check

+    ```bash
+    $ flow check --all
+    ```

+    Note that Flow doesn't yet support TypeScript declarations so it will complain about a bunch of Meteor global variables.

     ### Other tips:

     1. Change `describe()` to `fdescribe()` or `it()` to `fit()` to only run specific specs.